HIV-positive track coach accused of sexually assaulting boys, child pornography

 A former school aide and track coach has been accused of molesting several male students, according to the Charles County (Md.)
 Sheriff’s Office.

-Officials said Bell told them he was HIV positive and evidence was recovered to corroborate his statement.
+Officials said Carlos Bell told them he was HIV positive and evidence was recovered to corroborate his statement.

-Carlos Bell, 30, was arrested Friday on three charges of producing child pornography and two counts of assault.
+Bell, 30, was arrested Friday on three charges of producing child pornography and two counts of assault.
 More charges are expected in the ongoing investigation, officials said.

 According to investigators, Bell sexually abused at least seven males on school property, his home and possibly at other locations.